Model quality in football: Quantifying the quality of an Expected Threat model: Application

 \subsubsection{Required data set size for a given grid}

-When a football club is setting up the infrastructure to use in-house data-driven modeling, it might also be the case that a training data set is not yet fully present.
+When a football club is setting up the infrastructure to use in-house data-driven modelling, it might be the case that a dedicated training data set is not yet fully present.
 To sufficiently distinguish between in-game situations for a specific application, the staff might desire an Expected Threat model with a specific grid and would like to know what the required size of the data set is.

-The simulations showed that a larger training data set results in a smaller model error.
+The findings show that a larger training data set results in a smaller estimation error.
 However, purchasing access to a larger training data set is more expensive for a football club.
 Additionally, one might not want to use data from too many different seasons or leagues to ensure alignment between the training data and the application.
-For these cases, we formulated the following rule of thumb. \textit{Select the smallest value $N$ such that the model error is smaller than $ME_{max}=0.0192$ with probability $0.90$.}
+For these cases, we formulate the following rule of thumb. \textit{Select the smallest value $N$ such that the estimation error is smaller than $EE_{max}=0.0192$ with probability $0.90$.}

-Assume that an Expected Threat model with a grid of $16\times12$ is desired.
-Using that $M=192$, the quantiles of the model error for different sizes of the training set $N$ are shown in Figure~\ref{fig: rule of thumb N}.
-The smallest value of $N$ such that the model error is acceptable is 3,348,000.
+Suppose that an Expected Threat model with a grid of $16\times12$ is desired.
+Using that $M=16\cdot12=192$, the quantiles of the estimation error for different sizes of the training set $N$ are shown in Figure~\ref{fig: rule of thumb N}A. The smallest value of $N$ such that the estimation error is acceptable is 3,348,000.
 Therefore, a training set of roughly $N=3.35$ million data points is required, corresponding to data of 5.4 seasons.
+We trained a model with the $16\times12$ grid on a data set of the required size, which is visualised in Figure~\ref{fig: rule of thumb N}B.